Ancient Murals - How Historical Wall Painting Techniques Shape Modern Design

 Surface Preparation That Defeats Time

 Roman multi-layer plaster systems remain the best practice for premium mural installations.
 The rough arriccio base coat mixed with straw or animal hair creates mechanical keys for superior adhesion.
 Finer brown coats smooth the surface while maintaining porosity.
 The final intonaco layer of pure lime and marble dust provides the ideal painting ground.
+These traditional plaster painting methods have never been surpassed for longevity.

 When restoring historic buildings or creating museum-quality residential murals, following this exact sequence ensures longevity.
 Modern shortcuts inevitably fail within decades.